 EXAM INFORMATION.
-The final exam will be on DECEMBER 14, 2016 at 12:30PM.
+The final exam will be on DECEMBER 15, 2017 at 4:00PM.
 The exam will be in IWC (Ivor Wynne Centre).
-The midterm will be 2.5 hours long.
+The exam will be 2.5 hours long.
 You will not be allowed to bring in any notes, use the text book, or use a calculator.

 Please bring your student card and HB pencils.
-The final exam is a multiple-choice test with 40 questions, and you require an HB pencil in order to fill out the multiple-choice exam sheet (so that the scanner can read your solutions).
+The final exam is a multiple-choice test with 38 questions, and you require an HB pencil in order to fill out the multiple-choice exam sheet (so that the scanner can read your solutions).